 PhRMA Responds to Critical Needs During Disasters

-Through Rx Response, biopharmaceutical manufacturers, distributors and dispensers, work together with the American Red Cross to help ensure the continued flow of medicine to patients following natural disasters, terrorist attacks or pandemics.
-Federal and state officials can now communicate directly with the biopharmaceutical supply chain through a single point of contact, making Rx Response a vitally important homeland security asset.
+Federal and state officials can now communicate directly with the biopharmaceutical supply chain through a single point of contact, making Healthcare Ready a vitally important homeland security asset.
 The program is recognized as a model for how private industry can collaborate to be better prepared for disaster and better able to respond.

-The program continues to develop innovative ways for partners to share critical information internally and with the general public.
+The program continues to develop innovative ways for partners to share critical information directly and with the general public.
 Tools include:

 - Rx Open.org: a Website where those in disaster affected areas can determine the closest open pharmacy